-While they aren't the same all the time, the puppy will always need food.
-He will always need a collar with his name, your name, your phone number, and address in the case that he escapes from the home.
-Dogs should be spayed/neutered to avoid unwanted puppies in the home.
+While costs can vary depending on the breed and health of the dog, he will always need food.
+He will always need a collar with his name, his owner's name, and a phone number or address to contact in the case that he escapes from the home.
+Dogs should be spayed/neutered as early as possible (6 months) to avoid unwanted puppies in the home.

-Number 4: You Have a Baby/Young Child Already
+4. You Have a Baby/Young Child Already

 Having a puppy is just like having a baby.